Oprah has her post, and here's mine!

 1. Visit your local gift shop.
 I used to work in one, and you are supporting local business by getting off the computer, seeing a person face-to-face, and selecting gifts.

-For the Boston area-- Casa de la Moda in Beverly has some of the most adorable, reasonably priced international items, kitchen things, jewelry, stationary, creative children's toys, etc.
+Casa de la Moda in Beverly has some of the most adorable, reasonably priced international items, kitchen things, jewelry, stationary, creative children's toys, etc.

 For the Chattanooga area-- my friends Amy and Anna from college run an adorable shop in Cleveland that has all kinds of unique gift ideas.
 And you know we Southern women love all things monogrammed!
-They'll do it right there in the shop, called Paisley.
+They'll do it right there in the shop, called

 For the Memphis area-- Go antiquing in the Collierville square.